 - Any color or puddle of color from your palette will do

 - Arches 140lb Cold Press or Rough paper

-Over 200 Online Video Lessons and Tutorials... and Counting.
+We Also Have Over 200 Premium Online Video Lessons and Tutorials...
 Monthly, Quarterly, Annual Membership Plans.
 Pause or Cancel at Any Time.

 This group of lessons introduces three painting techniques that you will use in every painting.

 Learn and practice them until they become second-nature.
 Doing so will allow you to concentrate on the other skills and ideas that will help you make fast progress in your work.

 All four of these techniques have a role in creating the textures practiced in the lesson above.

 Don't underestimate the power of simple, basic painting techniques!